AliceO2Group/QualityControl/doc/PostProcessing.md

   * `finalize` - finalizes the processing, given the event which it was triggered by.

 Interfaces to databases and other services are accesible via `ServiceRegistry`, which is an argument to the last three methods.
 They are invoked when any of the specified triggers is up, which can be:
- * Start Of Run (SOR)
+ * Start Of Run (SOR, not implemented yet)
- * End Of Run (EOR)
+ * End Of Run (EOR, not implemented yet)
- * Start Of Fill (SOF)
+ * Start Of Fill (SOF, not implemented yet)
- * End Of Fill (EOF)
+ * End Of Fill (EOF, not implemented yet)
  * Periodic - triggers when a specified period of time passes
  * New Object - triggers when an object in QCDB is updated
+ * For Each Object - triggers for each object in QCDB which matches an Activity
+ * For Each Latest - trggers for the latest object in QCDB for each matching Activity
  * Once - triggers only first time it is checked
  * Always - triggers each time it is checked

+Triggers are complemented with:
+- timestamps which correspond the time when trigger started to be valid, in form of ms since epoch, just like in CCDB and QCDB,
+- `last` flag, being `true` if it is the last time trigger will fire,
+- `Activity` object, which contains metadata such as run type and number, pass name, periond name, data provenance.

-Triggers are complemented with timestamps which correspond the time when trigger started to be valid, in form of ms since epoch, just like in CCDB and QCDB.
-For example, the periodic trigger will provide evenly spaced timestamps , even if the trigger is checked more rarely.
-The New Object trigger provide the timestamp of the updated object .
-These timestamps should be used to access databases, so any Post-processing Task can be rerun with any, arbitrary timestamps.
+For example, the periodic trigger will provide evenly spaced timestamps, even if the trigger is checked more rarely.
+The New Object trigger provide the timestamp of the updated object.
+The timestamps and Activites should be used to access databases, so any Post-processing Task can be rerun at any time for any run and reconstruction pass.

 MonitorObjects may be saved by registering them in ObjectManager, similarly to normal QC Tasks (recommended, see examples linked below), or by using DatabaseInterface directly.
 Please note, that created objects have to